 on a daily basis.
 This practice calms my mind, and it allows me to dive into the sacred rivers of meditation.
 This refinement in my practice has given me a lot of inner joy and peace.
 I find that my mind is steady during external commotion.

-a Siddha Yogi from Bedford Gardens-Gauteng, South Africa
+Bedford Gardens-Gauteng, South Africa